My Varanasi Tour with a Shiva Devotee: Shiva City

 However, not all the ghats are equally interesting.
 Two stand out in particular: Dashashwamedh and Manikarnika.
 The former, for being the main ghat receiving Hindu pilgrims.
 The other, for being the main ghat where funeral cremations take place for those devotees fortunate enough to be laid to rest in the holy Ganges.

-I wasn't entirely sure how I was going to explore Varanasi.
-Nor did I really want to do it in a very regimented way either.
-I've also heard that in theory you could arrange for a Varanasi day tour of sorts - but I wanted to see what happens if I go freestyle.
+I wasn’t entirely sure how I was going to explore Varanasi.
+Nor did I really want to see Varanasi in a very regimented tour either.
+I’ve heard that, in theory, you could arrange for a Varanasi day tour of sorts.
+But I wanted to see what happens if I go freestyle.

 So I figured, these two ghats would probably be a good place to start.

 There aren’t exactly clear signs on the roads in Varanasi.
 Or maybe there was, but there was a heck of a lot of things going on in the streets to pay attention to, that I completely missed well-behaved things such as road signs.

 Nonetheless, the hostel gave me a map, and as long as I was pointed in the direction of the Ganges, I was pretty sure I’d get to some kind of ghat eventually.
 Hopefully the one I meant to get to, Dashashwamedh Ghat.

 Rickshaws and tuktuks hailed me all along the side of the road, offering rides as I made my way along the busy, dusty, road.
 But on the first day, I thought I would walk the distance, so I’d know the way.
 I turned them all down.